XTB minimum deposit amount

 XTB supports the major currencies like USD, GBP and EUR, but does not support minor currencies.
 If you would deposit in a major currency anyway, then the online broker won't have to convert it.
 However, if you use a minor currency that is not supported, XTB will convert your deposits and you will be charged a currency conversion fee.

 A convenient way to save on the currency conversion fee if you wish to fund your brokerage account from a less common currency (or just a currency different from your existing bank account) can be to open a multi-currency digital bank account.
-At Revolut or Transferwise the account opening only takes a few minutes after which you can upload your existing currency into your new account, exchange it in-app at great rates, then deposit it into your brokerage account for free or cheap.
+At digital banks the account opening only takes a few minutes after which you can upload your existing currency into your new account, exchange it in-app at great rates, then deposit it into your brokerage account for free or cheap.

 XTB minimum deposit